Characters from Rainbow Six Siege are on their own page.

 - Gambit Roulette: There are numerous points in Gabe's plan where he was at a supremely high risk of being killed by random bad luck, his former teammates or his own men.
 Despite this, he manages to pull off his theft without a hitch.

 - Jerkass: The entire plot happens because his itchy trigger-finger nearly FUBAR'd an entire operation years prior, and Rainbow was understandably pissed at him.
-His response was to steal Rainbow and national information, work with a Mexican cartel gone full terrorists while supplying them with gear, bombs and data, yet fully willing to dispose of them in a heartbeat, and then do everything within his power to try to kill Rainbow from the inside-out.
+His response was to steal Rainbow and national information, work with a Mexican guerilla group gone full terrorists while supplying them with gear, bombs and data, yet fully willing to dispose of them in a heartbeat, and then do everything within his power to try to kill Rainbow from the inside-out.

 - Leeroy Jenkins: When Bishop asks him and Logan questions on how they should handle the prologue operation, Gabriel's responses are typically gung-ho, no silencers, and explosives.
 Logan handily points out that this is a hostage-rescue op.
 Despite this, Gabe still decides to get impatient waiting for the Squad B to get into position, and fires anyway, getting the negotiator killed and alerting all the terrorists in the compound early.

-- New Meat: Alongside Logan three years prior in the prologue mission of Vegas 2, where Bishop is walking them through their first live operation.
+- New Meat: Alongside Logan five years prior in the prologue mission of Vegas 2, where Bishop is walking them through their first live operation.
 While Logan answers by the book, Gabriel is borderline Hot-Blooded and reckless, which nearly botches the entire operation for all of them.

 - Too Dumb to Live: His whole approach to the prologue mission as listed in Leeroy Jenkins above, but also approaching Bishop face-to-face at the very end of the game.
 After all of his plans have gone up in smoke, killing hundreds of people, critically injuring a Rainbow team chopper pilot while bombing a whole squad fatally, and all of his subordinates dead by either Rainbow or his hand, he just outright confronts the person he resents the most to rant at and threaten them.
 When Bishop's not only still fully and visibly armed, but just took down an attack chopper (with a little outside help).
 Gabe doesn't live long the moment he finally threatens to shoot.